miklevin/MikeLev.in/insights.md

 now that I am on VSCode/Cursor, I need to get over the biggest friction points.
 And that is directory-diving.
 Those nested directory panels are the productivity killers.
 I just found the inconspicuous "Collapse Folders in Explorer" link.
+Collapse them all — ALL THE TIME, then expand as necessary.